Gokulvs07/disney-hotstar-clone2/README.md

-This repo conatins the source files for disney+ hotstar clone.
+This repo contains the source files for disney+ hotstar clone.
 Implemented using ReactJS, Redux and fireBase